idelfonsog2/idelfonsog2.github.io/README.md

 ![](img/kinkarta.png)
 ### Technical Analyst iOS Mobile Developer | [Solstice Consulting](http://solstice.com/) | Chicago, U.S. | Sept 2017 - Feb 2018

-- Developing and maintaining ongoing project using unit testing frameworks, **AWS APIs** and **Protobuf**
+- We deliver a total cost reduction of -$10,000.00 to the consumer of certain mechanical equipment by utilizing an iPadOS app
-- Development of features between Internet of Things device and iPad App
+- Deliver a presentation about machine learning intro with **CoreML** for image training
-- Deliver a presentation about machine learning intro which helped implement **image recognition** on a robot
+- Help deliver the iPadOS app to give a whole realtime analytics dashboard to the consumer

 ### tools/frameworks/libraries:
 - Jenkins, MongoDB, WebSockets, AutoLayout, Protobuf, ReactiveCocoa/Swift 🛠